-WaterNSW has issued red alerts for blue-green algae (BGA) at Lake Menindee.
+WaterNSW has issued red alerts for blue-green algae (BGA) at Lake Menindee, with various other Menindee Lakes and lower Darling-Baaka sites under amber or green alerts.
 A red alert from WaterNSW indicates a toxic algal bloom, making the water dangerous for humans and animals.
 Water users should exercise caution and avoid areas where signs of blue-green algae are visible.
 Details of the current NSW alert locations can be found on the WaterNSW website - Algae Alerts page.

-Victoria's Goulburn-Murray Water has issued BGA warnings for Lake Eppalock, Cairn Curran Reservoir, Newlyn Reservoir, Tullaroop Reservoir, Laanecoorie Reservoir, Hepburns Lagoon and at Lakes Boga and Charm.
+Victoria's Goulburn-Murray Water has issued BGA warnings for Lake Eppalock, Cairn Curran Reservoir, Laanecoorie Reservoir, Newlyn Reservoir, Tullaroop Reservoir, Hepburns Lagoon and at Lake Boga.
 Details of the current VIC alert locations can be found on the Blue-Green Algae Warnings - Goulburn Murray Water page.